Governance Does Not Guarantee Responsibility

 Beyond Frameworks

-I do not provide technical AI implementation services.
-Nor do I conduct operational consulting.
+I do not provide technical AI implementation services, nor do I conduct operational consulting or compliance audits.

 -